ntackyt/DataViz_RealEstate/README.md

 ```
 (Make sure you’re within the folder that has app.py)

 5. You should be able to run and open the application now.
+If you're adjusting the css/js files, please hit <i>command + shift + r</i> to refresh cache on chrome (commands might differ for different web programs).

 6. To deactivate the virtual environment, just type:
 ```